For about a year, I was convinced this Substack was about building a life abroad.

 What am I actually doing?

 The one person shop.
 The founder plus a virtual assistant.
 The founder, plus two contractors, and a podcast editor.
-The person trying to get to six figures and feeling like the business is already heavier than it should be.
+The person trying to get to six figures and feel like the business is already heavier than it should be.

 Same IP.